spectrocloud/librarium/docs/docs-content/integrations/rook-ceph.md

 - If you are using Rook on Edge, the Edge host needs to be created with at least two hard disks.

-- You have created a bind mount for the `/var/lib/rook` folder on the Edge host.
-For more information, refer to [Create Bind Mounts](../clusters/edge/edgeforge-workflow/prepare-user-data.md#create-bind-mounts).
+- If you are using Rook on Edge, you must have create a bind mount for the `/var/lib/rook` folder on the Edge host.
+For more information, refer to
+  [Create Bind Mounts](../clusters/edge/edgeforge-workflow/prepare-user-data.md#create-bind-mounts).

 ## Parameters